2019, multi-channel digital video, 135 minute loop

 disrupting these systems* and re-training them with the

-addition of drag and gender fluid faces found online.
+addition of 1000 images of drag and gender fluid faces found online.
 This causes the weights inside the

 neural network to shift away from the normative identities it was originally trained on